 I could not believe it!

 Hooked just in front of the tail, the fish took flight as it catapulted upward.
 Pulled high over Ze’s head, it beat the air wildly trying to escape.
 Ze wouldn’t let it.
 Holding the shaft tightly with both hands now, he stepped back from the rail and swung the gaff like a club.
 With no choice but to follow the fish came with it, whipping around and down, completing its short flight with a loud slap on the deck — WHAP!
 And there it lay, just a few feet away from me, knocked out or killed by the blow.

 Mamede didn’t wait to find out.
 Jumping down with the araçanga, he gave the fish three quick raps on the head while Ze held the gaff.
 He then freed the hook from its tail and pushed the fish to the foot of the tabernacle.
 The dourado was now only an arm’s length away, and I couldn’t stop looking at it.

 “You got him,” Mamede cheered.
 “Very good!
 You start fishing early today.”

 Bright yellow when first pulled from the water, the dourado’s belly flushed to the same vibrant green as the top.
-For a few seconds the skin stayed that way, all green and glowing, all covered with spots, and then it started to fade.
+For a few seconds it stayed that way, all green and glowing, all covered with spots, and then the belly started to fade.
 As the pelvic half faded, the dorsal area turned a deep blue, which darkened to violet on its way to black.
 But it never made it.
 Like the bottom it also started to fade, ending up a dull gray-green — the color of dead dourado.

-Only the fish’s eye remained a constant color while it died.
+Only the fish’s eye remained a constant color through the process.
 Golden yellow and big as a nickel, a jet black pupil so perfectly centered, the eye looked more like a precious marble.
 It was so open and fixed, so completely vulnerable, I wanted to reach over and cover it with something.
-Instead I ran my palm down the dourado’s slick side.
+Instead I ran my palm down the slick side.
 The skin was cold to the touch but felt more human than fish.
 And the firmness of its body told only of swiftness.